 - If you have been ill, have been in contact with someone who has been ill, or are just not feeling well, DO NOT COME IN.
-It is best for you and for the associates and patients that you stay at home. - If you are scheduled to work on a regular schedule, make arrangements with your area if you know ahead of time that you cannot be there.
-If you become ill and cannot come in, contact your work area.
-If you are unable to reach someone in your work area, then call Volunteer Services at 715.387.7198.
+It is best for you and for the staff and patients that you stay at home. - If you are scheduled to work on a regular schedule and know ahead you will be unable to volunteer, please make every attempt to find a replacement.
+If you need assistance, contact the Volunteer Service Manager at 715.236.6255.